dubbs/bootstrap-select/README.md

 $('#select').bootstrapSelectToButton();
 ```

-If you require further customizations you will have to set options.
+If you require further customizations you'll have to set options.
 To see the full list of options, see `$.fn.bootstrapSelectToButton.defaults`.

 #### Examples